 Netherlands

-The Netherlands remains one of the most strategically positioned and business-friendly countries in Europe in 2025.
-With its central location, efficient logistics infrastructure, and pro-entrepreneurial government policies, it offers a perfect launchpad for companies targeting the EU and beyond.
+The Netherlands is one of the most strategically positioned and business-friendly countries in Europe in 2026.
+Its central location, efficient logistics infrastructure, and pro-entrepreneurial government policies make it an ideal launchpad for companies targeting the EU and beyond.
+European business analysts consistently point to the Netherlands as a top-tier destination for ambitious founders.

-What sets the Netherlands apart is the balance it strikes: a moderate tax regime, high innovation, and a strong labor market combined with exceptional digital infrastructure and top-tier transport connectivity.
+What sets the Netherlands apart is the balance it strikes.
+You get a moderate tax regime, high innovation output, and a strong labor market, all combined with exceptional digital infrastructure and top-tier transport connectivity.
+Few countries manage all of that simultaneously.

 • Full access to EU market and legal frameworks